Business communication: Types of business communication

-Business-to-business communication is sharing information between different other companies, often done to benefit both parties.
-Business communication can help the company achieve its fundamental goals by informing, persuading, and building good relations with other companies to reach mutual goals.
+External communication is any party outside the company such as; business-to-business or business-to-consumer.
+The audience can be the suppliers, clients, potential business partners, associations, and the news media among others.
+Whether the messages be informational or promotional the aim for external communication to take place is to share information about the business and its products or services.

 Business-to-consumer communication, also known as direct-to-consumer, is when a company directly communicates with its consumers about product details or company information.
 The opposite is when a consumer leaves reviews on a product (or service), which may identify how the company could improve its product.